NagaLakshmi477/ansible-roboshop-roles/notes.md

 we need to maintain the passwords in server

- After pulling the latest we will not get the vault floder so we need to create the vault in server
+ After pulling the latest we will not get the vault floder (we used .gitignore) so we need to create the vault in server

  mkdir vault